rust-unofficial/patterns/functional/lenses.md

 }
 ```

-How would the *Serde* library transform this JSON into `struct CreditRecord`?
+How would the *Serde* library deserialize this JSON into `struct CreditRecord`?

-It would create a `Visitor` "lens", which would then try to "observe" expected
-data through a series of calls:
+1. The user would call a library function to deserialize the data.
+This would
+   create a `Deserializer` based on the JSON format.
+1. Based on the fields in the struct, a `Visitor` would be created (more on
+   that in a moment) which knows how to create each type in a generic data
+   model that was needed to represent it: `u64` and `String`.
+1. The deserializer would make calls to the `Visitor` as it parsed items.
+1. The `Visitor` would indicate if the items found were expected, and if not,
+   raise an error to indicate deserialization has failed.

+For our very simple structure above, the expected pattern would be:

-1. Visit the start of a map (the `{}` in Serde terminology).
+1. Visit a map (Serde's equvialent to `HashMap` or JSON's dictionary).
-1. Visit a key string called "name".
+1. Visit a string key called "name".
-1. Visit an unknown string which is the value of the `name` field.
+1. Visit a string value, which will go into the `name` field.
-1. Visit a key string called "customer_id".
+1. Visit a string key called "customer_id".
-1. Visit an unknown string which is the value of the `customer_id` field.
+1. Visit a string value, which will go into the `customer_id` field.
-1. Expect the end of the map.
+1. Visit the end of the map.
-1. Visit complete.

-If the wrong "observation" happens, an error is thrown and deserialization
-fails.

-With each new type, a new implementation of the `Visitor` trait is needed,
-a type to explain what to observe in what order to fill out the struct.
-While Rust does not support generic traits as noted earlier, *Serde* solves this
+But what determines which "observation" pattern is expected?
+A functional language would be able to use currying to create reflection of
+each type based on the type itself.
+Rust does not support that, so every single type would need to have its own
+code written based on its fields and their properties.

-usability problem with a derive procedural macro:
+Serde solves this usability problem with a derive macro:

 ```rust,ignore
 use serde::Deserialize;